 Automotive Engineers design and assemble different vehicles, vehicle parts, and systems.

-Students who choose the mechanical engineering emphasis will complete 12 engineering courses and one elective from a selection of engineering options.
+Students who choose the mechanical engineering concentration will complete 12 engineering courses and one elective from a selection of engineering options.
 This coursework will include at least four additional credit hours of lab work.

 - Dynamics: A mechanics course that examines the kinematics and kinetic analysis of particle systems and rigid bodies.